bgando/functionalJS/underscore/underscoreExercises.md

  		myPluck = function(obj, propName){
  			//fill in here
  		}

-5. Rewrite your triple-nested add function from the closure exercise using _.partial.

 6. Use _.filter to return all strings in an array that start with the letter 'Z'.